 - The failure to provide proper litigation management on the litigated claims.

-- The failureof management to maintain continuity on the claims by changing the assigned adjuster on the claim during the course of the claim.
-(Occasionally it is necessary on a few files but not on a majority of the claim files).
+- The failure of management to maintain continuity on the claims by changing the assigned adjuster on the claim during the claim.
+(Occasionally, it is necessary on a few files but not on a majority of the claim files).

 What To Do About It

-When mistakes occur in claims handling, the cost of the claim goes up.
+When mistakes occur in claims handling, the claim cost goes up.
 The insurance premium paid by employers is impacted by both the frequency and the severity of claims.
-While frequency of claims carries greater weight in calculating the insurance premium, the severity of the claims – what the claims cost – also impacts the insurance premium.
+While the frequency of claims carries greater weight in calculating the insurance premium, the severity of the claims – what the claims cost – also impacts the insurance premium.

 - Having a published set of Best Practices and insisting the claims office abide by them.’

-- Having a designated adjuster or dedicated adjuster(s) to handle all your claims.
+- Having a designated or dedicated adjuster(s) to handle all your claims.

 - Verifying the adjuster has reviewed the Employer’s First Report of Injury and has filed all appropriate forms on every claim.

-- Verifying the adjuster has obtained the proper wage/salary information for the calculation of indemnity benefits (calculate the indemnity benefit yourself and compare with what the adjuster is paying weekly or biweekly).
+- Verifying the adjuster has obtained the proper wage/salary information for calculating indemnity benefits (calculate the indemnity benefit yourself and compare it with what the adjuster is paying weekly or biweekly).

 - Providing to the adjuster any information you have or receive about the claim, whether it is medical documentation, the employee’s personnel file or even scuttlebutt heard around the office.